 35%-- Final Exam

-30%- Assignments (There will be four.
-You must do the first one and then two of the other three.
+20%- Assignments (There will be four.
+You must do the either the first or two of the last three.
 They can be found on our webpage)

 Exams: There will be one midterm exam at the end of the first major section of the class.
 The final exam will be comprehensive.